microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraAttributeSet.md

 In delegated scenarios with work or school accounts, the signed-in user must be assigned a supported Microsoft Entra role or a custom role with a supported role permission.

-Only the Attribute Definition Administrator role is supported for this operation.
+Note: Only the Attribute Definition Administrator role is supported for this operation.
 Ensure the user is assigned this role.

 By default, Global Administrator and other administrator roles can't read, define, or assign custom security attributes.

 ## EXAMPLES

-### Example: Add a single attribute set.
+### Example: Add a single attribute set

 ```powershell
 Connect-Entra -Scopes 'CustomSecAttributeDefinition.ReadWrite.All'
 $params = @{